Medical expert of the article

 What's bothering you?

-For the diagnosis of acute interstitial nephritis matters:
+For the diagnosis of acute interstitial nephritis the following is important:

 - Acute development of renal failure against the background of taking medications and in connection with infection.

-- Early development of hypostenuria, regardless of the magnitude of diuresis.
+- Early development of hyposthenuria regardless of the amount of diuresis.

-- Creatinine in the initial period of the disease (often against the backdrop of polyuria).
+- Creatininemia in the initial period of the disease (often against the background of polyuria).

-- Azotemia to oliguria (if it is present) or against polyuria.
+- Azotemia to oliguria (if present) or against the background of polyuria.

 What do need to examine?